-For this module the target candidate storm is a mature hurricane (likely strong category 2 or more) with a well-defined eye.
+For this module the target candidate storm is a mature hurricane (likely strong category 2 or more) with a welldefined eye.
 Furthermore, since the P-3 will have to operate within the eye, daylight missions will be required so as to maintain P-3 visual contact with the eyewall at all times.
 In addition, other less restrictive Coyote-P3 modules are being developed and considered (see Module 1b).
-Iridium/satcomm communications between UAS and P-3 are planned.
-This capability will have the dual positive effect of minimizing risk to both science and safety.
+A 350-MHz communication stream between the UAS and the P-3 will be used to control the UAS flight characteristics and to receive data back from the Covote.
+This capability will have the dual positive effect of minimizing risk to both science and safety, since the 350-MHz stream will permit communication over a range of at least 50 km.
 The immediate focus of this experimental module will be to test the operational capabilities of the Coyote UAS within a hurricane environment.
 Besides maintaining continuous command and control links with the P-3, these flights will test the accuracy of the new ITRI METOC payload by comparing UAS measurements with coincident observations taken from dropsondes released from the P-3.
 The UAS will be tested to see if it can maintain altitudes according to command.
-In addition, the Coyote UAS will attempt to fly at extreme altitudes (as low as 200 ft) in low (eye) and high (eyewall) wind conditions within hurricane environment.
+In addition, the Coyote UAS will attempt to fly at extreme altitudes (as low as 200 ft) in low (eye) and high (eyewall) wind conditions within the hurricane environment.
 The longer term goal for this UAS platform is to assist scientists so they can better document and ultimately improve their understanding of the rarely-observed tropical cyclone boundary layer.
-To help accomplish this, the UAS will make detailed observations of PTHU at low altitudes within the hurricane eye and eyewall that will then be compared with multiple in-situ and remote-sensing observations obtained from manned aircraft (NOAA P-3 and as opportunities arise AFRES C-130, Global Hawk UAS) as well as select satellite-based remote sensor platforms.
+To help accomplish this, the UAS will make detailed observations of pressure. temperature, humidity, wind speed and wind direction (PTHU) at low altitudes within the hurricane eye and evewall that will then be compared with multiple in-situ and remote-sensing observations obtained from manned aircraft (NOAA P-3 and as opportunities arise AFRES C-130, Global Hawk UAS) as well as select satellite-based remote sensor platforms.
 In addition, a primary objective (but not an immediate requirement) for this effort will be to provide real-time, near-surface wind observations to the National Hurricane and Environmental Modeling Centers in direct support of NOAA operational requirements.
 These unique data will also be used in a 'post storm' analysis framework in order to potentially assist in the numerical and NHC verification process.

-For this experiment, the NOAA P-3 will descend to just above the top of the cloud layer in the eye, and return to the previous altitude when the module is concluded.
+For this experiment, the NOAA P-3 will descend to just above the top of the cloud layer in the eye (Fig. 4-2), and return to the previous altitude when the module is concluded.
 Assuming multiple UAS are available, both (~1.5h duration) modules could be conducted on the same mission.
 The eye-only module would be conducted first, followed by the eye-eyewall UAS module.
 The P-3 flight pattern is identical for both eye and eye-eyewall UAS modules.
 GPS dropsonde and AXBT drop locations are also identical for each UAS module.
 AXBT and GPS drop locations are explicitly illustrated in the flight plan below.
 UAS deployment on leg 3-4 is also identical for both modules.
 UAS operational altitude will be entirely below 5000ft.
 UAS motor will not be activated until an altitude of 5000ft is met.
 The UAS will be conducting a controlled, spiral glide (un-powered) descent from 10000ft to 5000ft.
 Coyote UAS - P3 Mature Hurricane Eye/Eyewall Module